understand/understand-js/README.md

 ```

 ## How to Send Events
-- If you called the `catchErrors` method or you are using the [framework integration](#framework-support) then all unhandled errors get delivered to Understand.io.
+- If you have used the catchErrors() method or you are using the framework integration then all unhandled errors will get automatically sent to Understand.io.
 - Any handled exceptions can be delivered by using the `Understand.logError(e)` method:
 ```js
 try {